 - We are Benedictine Oblates at St. Peter’s Abbey located in Muenster, Saskatchewan.
 In accord with the Rule of St. Benedict we spend each morning in reflective scripture reading and contemplative prayer.
 We also follow the monastic hours of prayer throughout our day to the best of our ability.
 Dorothy Day was a Benedictine Oblate.
 We seek to better live out her pattern of the Catholic Worker by following the practises of the Rule of St. Benedict.

 - We farm in order to both support ourselves and to raise food for free distribution for other Catholic Worker Houses of Hospitality, as well as to select individuals and organizations who advocate on behalf of those who have less access to the necessities of life.
-We are motivated to do this through our own experience of the risen Christ and how he has nurtured our hearts and enlivened our actions in the social teachings of the Sermon on the Mount and the Gospel.
+We are motivated to do this through our own experience of having been loved by the risen Christ and how he has nurtured our hearts and enlivened our actions in the social teachings of the Sermon on the Mount and the Gospel.

 - We currently offer three-season hospitality to Catholic Workers, the residents of CW houses, and individuals interested in a contemplative way of life in a remote, pastoral setting at no cost.